Hsin-Hung/MPC-framework/README.md

 5. Create a text document in this folderthat acts as a hostfile that contains the three IP addresses of the parties that will be used.
 Each line of the hostfile should be constructed as ip-1:1 with the actual IP address replacing ip-1.
 Also, each party's ip address should be on a separate line in the hostfile.
 6. Access the exp_equality.c file in the experiments folder and comment out the entirety of experiments 1,2,4, and 5 leaving only the ASYNC array-based equality experiment (exp-equality #3)
 7. In the command line, run `mpirun --hostfile <name_of_hostfile> exp-equality <input_size>` using whatever input size you would like to test for.
 For our experiment, we tested input sizes of 2^10, 2^12, 2^14, 2^16, 2^18, 2^20.
 The timing for the experiment will be the last output of the experiment.
 For each test, this time should be documented into a text file that we chose to name mpi_timing.txt.
 This text file will be used to create the plot comparing the timing between the TCP and MPI implmentations of Secrecy.

+# Instructions to run exp_group_by_join_naive with the socket version of Secrecy
+1. Follow the instruction 1-4 for the instructions for running exp-equality #3 with the sockets version of Secrecy.
+2. On all 3 VMs, switch to the experiments folder, and run "make exp-group-by-join-naive" to build the experiment.
+3. To run the experiment, run "./exp-group-by-join-naive RANK NUM_ROWS_1 NUM_ROWS_2" on each VM in the order vm1 --> vm2 --> vm0, where RANK is the respective VMs rank as designated in mpc_tcp.c (this is an integer value in [0,1,2]) and NUM_ROWS is the size of the table for which you wish to run the experiment, which has the be a power of 2.
+The NUM_ROWS needs to be the same across all 3 VMs, but the rank is going to be unique to each VM.
+Running this in the specified order (vm1, vm2, vm0) will result in a successful run and prints the measurement of the latency of the experiment.

 # Steps to Generate Plot